 First Wine Tasting: Korbel Champagne Cellars

-After this active morning, it’s finally time for your first wine tasting.
+After this active morning, it’s finally time for your first wine tasting in Sonoma Wine Country!
 Start off with an afternoon of wine tasting in style with some bubbly at Korbel Champagne Cellars, which you would have passed on your way to the Armstrong Redwoods.

 The winery, which dates back to 1882, is located just outside of Guerneville and in addition to sampling the most popular méthode champenoise champagne in the entire U.S., you can enjoy a light lunch or a snack here – Korbel Delicatessen and Market adjacent to the tasting room has tasty salads, coffees and cakes.

 And the extended tour through the historic champagne cellars, which includes a tasting, is completely free (most wineries charge a fee for their tastings).

 Francis Ford Coppola Wineries & A Native American Lunch